louisv123/Hadoop_Project/Project_2/README.md

 - Starting Hadoop.

+- put input.txt in hadoop folder

 - In the console, typing :

-`hadoop jar path/to/weather_station.jar main.class hdfs_path/to/input.txt hdfs_path/to/output`
+`hadoop jar path/to/weather_station.jar station/Main hdfs_path/to/input.txt hdfs_path/to/output`